 <ESA_QUESTION_ESG_4>

+At this stage, there has been no evidence on how derivatives – given their various types and nature of underlying - could align with the Taxonomy.

 We do not support the idea of derivatives being eligible for taxonomy-aligned investments, therefore such asset should not be included in the KPI.
 Whereas the KPI aims to indicate “how and to what extent” the economic activities underlying the financial product qualify as environmentally sustainable under the TR, we firmly believe it should only include asset types that enable FMPs to hold shares, have the voting rights and engage with the company management on the strategy.
-This is the one way that FMPs can have a voice on the revenues, CAPEX and OPEX plans of companies.
+This is the one way that FMPs may have a voice and potential impact on the revenues and CAPEX plans of companies.

 We point two main arguments not to include derivatives in the KPI.
 First, derivatives products do not allow any opportunities to engage with the company as shareholder/bondholder.
 Second, whereas each company can issue a limited number of shares or bonds, the intrinsic characteristic of derivatives potentially providing limitless position vis-à-vis one company could artificially increase the exposure of FMPs to taxonomy-aligned activities, and therefore not truthfully reflecting the extent to which activities the product invests in qualify as environmentally sustainable under the TR.

+We therefore believe it is more cautious to exclude derivatives from calculations, at the very least until it has been examined whether they can align with the Taxonomy and under what conditions – type of derivative, underlying asset, etc

 <ESA_QUESTION_ESG_4>